 Ebook Central is the new name for ebrary, and is the provider of electronic books in a variety of disciplines.
 Ebook Central is updated frequently, and titles can be found in the also be found in the library catalogue.
 Publishers retain the right to remove titles from Ebook Central.

 Google Scholar is the world's largest academic search engine providing some free access to a full range of scholarly literature (ie. peer-reviewed papers, theses, books, preprints, abstracts, technical reports).
-Google Scholar sorts results by presenting "most relevant" citations first by using its PageRank algorithm (a measure of article popularity/value).
-The cited-by feature leads to other scholarly articles.
+See http://libguides.tru.ca/google/scholar for more information on how to link to Google Scholar results through the TRU library

 JSTOR represents over 600 journals in the arts, humanities and social sciences.
 NOTE: Does not provide access to current issues of periodicals.
 JSTOR provides archival access to journals and access to journals varies from publisher to publisher.
 In most cases two to five years plus the current calendar year are excluded.